-Rules and guidance for awarding organisations and regulated qualifications [BETA version - not currently in force]
+Rules and guidance for all awarding organisations and all regulated qualifications

 - Using the Ofqual Handbook How to use this handbook